Rockaway Beach Restoration

 U.S. Army Corps of Engineers Sand Replenishment

 Approximately 3.5 million cubic yards of sand are being added to the beach, restoring it to a height and width not seen in decades.
-The first 600,000 cubic yards have been added from Beach 86th to Beach 149th Streets, with the remaining 2.9 million cubic yards being placed between Beach 19th and Beach 149th Streets under an upcoming contract.
+The first 600,000 cubic yards have been added from Beach 86th to Beach 149th Streets, with the remaining 2.9 million cubic yards now being placed between Beach 19th and Beach 149th Streets.
 Some of this sand is being used to cover our geotextile bag installation, forming a stabilized dune.
 For more information about the Army Corps' project, visit their New York District website.

 Rockaway Parks Conceptual Plan